 Additional Tuition and Term Requirements

-Concentration course requirements include a combination of two electives taken during your Elective Term (Term 6) and an independent project that may be completed through distance learning, so no further on-campus residency is required.
+Concentration course requirements include a combination of two electives taken during your Elective Term (Term 6 and Term 7) and an independent project that may be completed through distance learning, so no further on-campus residency is required.